How to Measure Quality of AI Call Interactions (2026 KPIs)

 Why is latency so critical for voice AI?

-High latency (long delays) makes a conversation feel unnatural and can lead to people talking over each other or abandoning the call.
-Low latency is essential for mimicking human conversation and keeping users engaged.
+High latency (long delays) makes a conversation feel unnatural and leads to people talking over each other or abandoning the call.
+Sub second response times are essential for mimicking human conversation rhythm and keeping users engaged.

 Can you automate the process of measuring AI call quality?